The Human Truth Foundation

 Health:

 Barbados does relatively well in encouraging good health, compared to many other countries.
-Barbados does better than average in its suicide rate28, its average life expectancy11, its smoking rate29 and in its fertility rate13 (but bad for The Americas).
-Barbados does not succeed in everything, however.
-Barbados does worse than average in its adolescent birth rate23 (still low for The Americas), its food aid and health contributions and WHO compliance30, its immunizations take-up31 and in its alcohol consumption rate32.
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+Barbados does better than average in its suicide rate29, its average life expectancy11, its fertility rate14 and in its smoking rate30.
+Barbados doesn't do so well in other areas.
+Barbados does worse than average in terms of its food aid and health contributions and WHO compliance31, its immunizations take-up32, its adolescent birth rate33 and in its alcohol consumption rate34.
+The prevalence of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Barbados improved by +4.5yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Barbados's peak fertility rate was 4.33 in 1960.

 Life Expectancy